Current Major Research Topics

 Today, most electricity use occurs within a single "pool" of power provided by the utility grid, much like the U.S. phone system was a single managed entity.
 An alternative is to move to a networked model of electricity distribution, particularly within buildings.
 We call this "Local Power Distribution", with the smallest unit within this the "Nanogrid".

-- Magazine: IEEE Computer "Green IT" Column, Think Globally, Distribute Power Locally: The Promise of Nanogrids, September 2012.
+- Think Globally, Distribute Power Locally: The Promise of Nanogrids, IEEE Computer "Green IT" Column, September 2012.

-- Paper: Local Power Distribution with Nanogrids, International Green Computing Conference, Arlington, VA, June 2013.
+- Local Power Distribution with Nanogrids, International Green Computing Conference, Arlington, VA, June 2013.

 - Paper on Nanogrids: Evolving our electricity systems from the bottom up (May, 2010).
 Darnell Green Building Power Forum.
 Also, slides for the presentation.